jarrarhaider1214/docs/pages/user-guide/components/k8s-resources/container/container.md

 ![8](imgs/8.jpg)

-1. **Add Volume:** For detailed guide on how to configure Volume, click here.
+1. **Add Volume:** For detailed guide on how to configure **Persistent Volume**, click [here](/pages/user-guide/components/persistent-volume/persistent-volume).
 2. **Add Secret:** For detailed guide on how to configure Kubernetes secret, click [here](/pages/user-guide/components/k8s-resources/kubernetes-secret/kubernetes-secret).
+3. **Add ConfigMap:** For detailed guide on how to configure ConfigMap, click [here](/pages/user-guide/components/k8s-resources/config-maps/config-maps).
+4. **Add Empty Directory:** This volume gets created when a Pod is assigned to a Node, and exists as long as that Pod is running on that node.
+When a Pod is removed from a node the data in the empty directory gets deleted forever.
+To know more about Empty Directory, click [here](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir).
+5. **Add Host Path:** A hostPath volume mounts a file or directory from the host node's filesystem into the Pod.
+Host path offers powerful escape hatch for some applications.
+To know more about host path, click [here](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath).
-3. **Add ConfigMap:** For detailed guide on how to configure ConfigMap, click **Mount Path**: Once the volumes are configured, click on volume bar and specify mount path.
+   **Mount Path**: Once the volumes are configured, click on volume bar and specify mount path.
 Mount Path is destination inside the Pod, where a volume gets mounted to.

 **To Configure Resource Quota:**

 ![9](imgs/9.jpg)

-1. **Resource Quota**: A resource quota provides constraints that limit aggregate resource consumption per namespace.
-It can limit the quantity of objects that can be created in a namespace by type, as well as the total amount of compute resources that may be consumed by resources in that project.
+1. **Resource Quota**: A resource quota provides constraints that limit resource consumption.
+It can limit the quantity of objects that can be created as well as the total amount of compute resources that may be consumed by resources.
+Using resource quota, you can specify how much of each resource a Container needs.
+To know more about about resource quota, click [here](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

    > Currently, CPU and Memory resource quota is supported.
    >
    > When allocating compute resources, each container may specify a request and a limit value for either CPU or memory.

+   Supporting unites for CPU resources and memory are:

+   - Limits and requests for CPU resources are measured in cpu units.
+One cpu, in Kubernetes, is equivalent to 1 vCPU/Core for cloud providers and 1 hyperthread on bare-metal Intel processors.
+   - Limits and requests for memory are measured in bytes.
+You can express memory as a plain integer or as a fixed-point integer using one of these suffixes: E, P, T, G, M, K. You can also use the power-of-two equivalents: Ei, Pi, Ti, Gi, Mi, Ki

 2. **Limit Resources:** If the quota has a value specified for limits.cpu or limits.memory, then it requires that every incoming container specifies an explicit limit for those resources.

    - Limits CPU: Across all pods in a non-terminal state, the sum of CPU limits cannot exceed this value.

    - Limits Memory: Across all pods in a non-terminal state, the sum of memory limits cannot exceed this value.

+     > A container will never be allowed to use more than its resource limit.

 3. **Request Resources:** If the quota has a value specified for requests.cpu or requests.memory, then it requires that every incoming container makes an explicit request for those resources.

    - Requests CPU: Across all pods in a non-terminal state, the sum of CPU requests cannot exceed this value.

    - Requests Memory: Across all pods in a non-terminal state, the sum of memory requests cannot exceed this value.

+     > If the node where a Pod is running has enough of a resource available, it's possible (and allowed) for a container to use more resource than its request for that resource specifies.

 **To Configure Probing:**